Politics of Japan: Government

 The Imperial Palace in Tokyo has been the primary residence of the Emperor since 1869.

 Article 1 of the Constitution of Japan (日本国憲法, Nihon-koku kenpō) defines the Emperor (天皇, Tennō) to be "the symbol of the State and of the unity of the people".
 He performs ceremonial duties and holds no real power.
 Political power is held mainly by the Prime Minister, Cabinet, and other elected members of the National Diet.
 The Imperial Throne is succeeded by a paternal male member of the Imperial House as designated by the Imperial Household Law.

 The chief of the executive branch and head of government, the Prime Minister (内閣総理大臣, Naikaku Sōri-Daijin), is appointed by the Emperor as directed by the National Diet.
 The prime minister in Japan is the head of the cabinet, has the power to appoint and dismiss cabinet ministers, and can dissolve the lower house of the Diet.
 While formally limited in powers, the prime minister possesses informal powers such as party support, popularity, and influence over the bureaucracy.
-Individual leadership can significantly impact the policymaking process, especially following recent cabinet reforms that enhanced the prime minister's influence.
+Individual leadership can significantly impact the policy-making process, especially following recent cabinet reforms that enhanced the prime minister's influence.
 The Cabinet (内閣, Naikaku) members are nominated by the Prime Minister, and are also required to be civilian.
-The country has had a Liberal Democratic Party (LDP) minority government, and it has been convention that the President of the LDP serves as the Prime Minister since 2012.
+The country has a Liberal Democratic Party (LDP) minority government as of 21 October 2025, and it has been convention that the President of the LDP serves as the Prime Minister since 2012.